chrislarabee/autodrive/README.md

 automatically open and prompt you to authorize the GCP project you created to access your Google Drive.
 Click the various Allow prompts it will show you to complete your first connection.
-After you see the browser switch to a page indicating you can close the process, you should see a `gdrive_token.pickle` file added to the working directory you saved your `credentials.json` file in.
+After you see the browser switch to a page indicating you can close the process, you should see a `gdrive_token.json` file added to the working directory you saved your `credentials.json` file in.
 Next time you use an Autodrive element that needs to connect to your Drive, this token will be used and you will not be prompted to authorize access again until it expires.